-The Mifne Intervention Program is a sequential family program for infants and infants up to the age of two, with a diagnosis on the autistic spectrum.
+The Mifne Intervention Program is a sequential family program for infants up to the age of two, with a diagnosis on the autistic spectrum.
 It includes three stages:

 |1.
 Intensive therapy for the nuclear family in residence at the Mifne Center

 |3.
 Integration of the toddler into a kindergarten

 The program identifies the parents and, in a broader sense, the nuclear family, as the focal point for treatment.
 Special attention is given to the siblings in the family, who are included in the program according to their age and needs.

 The treatment at Mifne is followed by the second stage, an aftercare program, when the family returns home.
 This aftercare program usually lasts from six to eighteen months, depending on each child’s progress and capabilities, as well as on the parents’ ability to maintain this routine.